Eating Disorder Recovery

 It matches your own internal roar.
 You pause looking straight ahead with hands on the steering wheel.
 You don’t know where to go.
 You drive anyway.
 You’ve got to feel you are going in some direction, feel some motion.

-1. You call a man.
+First Option: You call a man.

 You want someone to be glad to match your energy.
-To your way of thinking this must be a man.
+To your way of thinking, this must be a man.
 An available man answers the phone – a former lover, a current lover, a barely known man who has flirted with you.

-If he is sympathetic and welcoming you drive to his place.
-You are as seductive as you can so he will hold you.
+If he is sympathetic and welcoming, you drive to his place.
+You are as seductive as you can, so he will hold you.
 You want his touch to become intense.
 You surprise him by pushing the experience, without preamble, into a sexual encounter.

 He may go for it.
 If he does, you feel relieved by the holding, scared by the sense of his sexual intensity.
-You feel lonely and isolated as you pretend arousal you don’t feel to evoke more impersonal performance in him.
+You feel lonely and isolated as you pretend arousal you don’t feel to evoke a more impersonal performance in him.
 You are numb to any erotic feelings.

-No matter who he is he seems like a stranger during and after the encounter.
-Not only does he seem alien to you, but you barely have a sense of who even you are.
-You may leave immediately.
-You may try to turn him and the experience into some kind meaningful relationship.
-You play act.
-You may believe you are in the middle of a committed relationship that will last forever and at the same time feel like a moving mannequin.
+You may try to turn him and the experience into some kind of meaningful relationship.
+You may play-act.
+You may believe you are in the middle of a committed relationship that will last forever while, at the same time, feeling like a moving mannequin.

 Despite your sensing artificiality in the encounter, you will yearn for him to call and days later feel heartbroken and bereft because he hasn't.
 Or you will feel heartbroken, bereft and disbelieving if he does call and simply wants another unadorned sexual encounter.
 You may be horrified, heartbroken and bewildered if he calls and offers you a sexual encounter with his buddy or with a group of his associates.